ariutta/allene/README.md

 ### tsc --rootDirs

-Do we want to specify `rootDirs` for the top-level alle package.json?
+Do we want to specify `rootDirs` for the top-level package.json?

 ### npm package version formats